 GLUT (i.e. FreeGLUT) includes some routines for drawing text and is the first cross-platform option that you come across.
 They are not very flexible, really, but may help if your needs are modest.
 In my opinion, they are more suitable for tracing bugs than for displaying text in the final application.

 GLUT displays a single character at a time, using glutBitmapCharacter() or glutStroke-Character().
 You may prefer the stroke font since it is scalable.

 Unfortunately, you do not have a free choice of fonts in GLUT.
-All you have for stroke fonts are GLUT\STROKE\ROMAN and GLUT\STROKE\MONO\ROMAN.
+All you have for stroke fonts are GLUT_STROKE_ROMAN and GLUT_STROKE_MONO_ROMAN.
 This is certainly a limitation.

-FIGURE 114.
+FIGURE 115.
 Text rendering with GLUT has limited font options.

-So GLUT text is more an intermediary solution than something you want as your only font rendering option.
+So GLUT text is more of an intermediate solution than something you want as your only font rendering option.
 We need to look elsewhere.